konstantinengelmayer/base-python/docs/units/_unit07/unit07-03_decisions_loops.md

 * Use a while-loop for reading a file into a variable.
 * Use a while-loop when asking for user input.
 * Use a while-loop when the increment value is nonstandard.

+## Importance of Indentation in Python
+Indentation is crucial in Python because it determines the structure and flow of the code.
+Unlike many other programming languages that use braces or keywords to define code blocks, Python uses indentation to group statements.

+How Indentation Works:
+1. Each level of indentation should be consistent (typically 4 spaces).
+2. All statements within the same block should be indented to the same level (e.g things that should happen if and if-statement is True).
+3. The end of the indentation signifies the end of the code block.